Jennifer! I love this! Thanks for sharing love all your designs.

 Hi- Still wondering what kind of needles you use (aluminum or bamboo)?
 And where to find them?

 Thank you for taking the time to read my blog and share your thoughts!
 It is very much appreciated.
-I try to reply to comments as quickly as possible...please note that all comments posted on Fiber Flux...Adventures in Stitching are moderated and any comments that are abusive or off topic will be removed.
+I try to reply to comments as quickly as possible...please note that all comments posted on Fiber Flux...Adventures in Stitching are moderated and any comments that are abusive, off topic or spam will be removed.